 In 2012, the Tucson Unified School District banned several books from local high schools.
 Prominent on the list of banned textbooks (still banned as I write this review) is A People’s History.

 Just this year, in 2014, conservative school board members in Jefferson County, Colorado, proposed sweeping changes to the AP history curriculum.
-I do not know if Zinn’s book, or parts of it, is being studied by AP history students in Jefferson County, but the statements of the conservative school board members make me think Zinn’s book is on their target list: “Materials should promote citizenship, patriotism, essentials, and benefits of the free enterprise system, respect for authority, and respect for individual rights,” reads the proposal, presented by conservative board member Julie Williams.
+I do not know if Zinn’s book is being studied by AP history students in Jefferson County, but the statements of the conservative school board members make me think Zinn’s book is on their target list: “Materials should promote citizenship, patriotism, essentials, and benefits of the free enterprise system, respect for authority, and respect for individual rights,” reads the proposal, presented by conservative board member Julie Williams.
 “Materials should not encourage or condone civil disorder, social strife, or disregard of the law.
 Instructional materials should present positive aspects of the United States and its heritage.”